-The DPIA is mandatory where processing involves sensitive data, or in other cases that are “likely to result in a high risk to the rights and freedoms of natural persons” (see art.
-35, and GDPR).
+The DPIA is mandatory where the processing involves sensitive data, or in other cases that are “likely to result in a high risk to the rights and freedoms of natural persons”.
 In order to understand if your processing is likely to result in a high risk, you need to describe the nature, scope, context, and purpose of it.
 Furthermore, the art.
-29 Working party identified some situations1 where processing is always resulting in a high risk (Please read the footnote for a deepening).
+29 Working party identified some situations where processing is always resulting in a high risk (please read the footnote for a deepening).
 Remember that the higher the risk, the higher could be fines imposed by authorities.

 A DPIA must be performed for each singular processing activity, or only once when multiple processing are similar in terms of the risks presented (e.g. when the same technology is used in gathering the data).
 Remember that the DPIA should preferably be a document ready to be shown and published.

-The GDPR sets out1 some minimum guidelines on what a DPIA must compulsorily contain:
+The GDPR sets out some minimum guidelines on what a DPIA must compulsorily contain: